sanger/biosero-sql/README.md

-# Biosero SQL
+# CherryTrack SQL

-Scripts to create/update the schema required for the Sanger/Biosero integration database.
+Scripts to create/update the schema required for the cherrytrack database.

 ## Table of Contents